-This command queries all active channels.
-This is useful in order to obtain the names of the existing channels, which are required in order to replace or delete the channels.
+Queries all active channels.
+The query is useful to obtain the names of the existing channels, which are required to replace or delete the channels.

 <ChannelType>, For each channel, the command returns the channel type and

 <ChannelName> channel name (see tables below).